Kawanishi N1K: Operational history

 Kawanishi N1K2-J, probably N1K4-J Shiden Kai Model 32.
 Only two prototypes were built.

 The N1K1-J Shiden entered service in early 1944.
-The N1K1-J and the N1K2 Shiden Kai released later that year were among the rare Japanese aircraft that offered pilots an even chance against late-war American designs, such as the F6F Hellcat and the F4U Corsair, and could be a formidable weapon in the hands of an ace.
+The N1K1-J and the N1K2 Shiden Kai released later that year were among the rare Japanese aircraft that offered pilots an even chance against late-war American designs, such as the F6F Hellcat and the F4U Corsair, and could be a capable weapon in the hands of an ace.
 In February 1945, Ensign Kaneyoshi Muto, flying an N1K2-J as part of a mixed formation of at least ten Japanese aircraft, faced seven U.S. Navy Hellcat pilots from squadron VF-82 in the sky over Japan; the formation shot down four Hellcats with no loss to themselves.
 After the action, Japanese propagandists fabricated a story in which Muto was the sole airman facing twelve enemy aircraft.
 (A leading Japanese ace, Saburō Sakai, later asserted in his autobiography that Muto had done this feat at an earlier stage of the war – albeit at the controls of a Zero fighter.)

 The N1K1-J aircraft were used very effectively over Formosa (Taiwan), the Philippines, and, later, Okinawa.
-Before production was switched to the improved N1K2-J, 1,007 aircraft, including prototypes, were produced.
+Before production was switched to the improved N1K2-J, 1,007 aircraft, including the prototypes, were produced.
 Because of production difficulties and damage done by B-29 raids on factories, only 415 of the superior N1K2-J fighters were produced.

 The N1K2-J Shiden Kai proved to be a superior dogfighting aircraft than the earlier IJN fighters, but still slower than allied types and less rugged.
 Having adequate speed (faster than the Zero but slower than the Hellcat), the Shiden Kai offered pilots an agile aircraft with a roll rate of 82°/sec at 386 km/h (240 mph), and carried four 20 mm cannons in the wings.
 As a bomber interceptor, the N1K2-J fared less well, hampered by a poor rate of climb and reduced engine performance at high altitude.

 343 Kōkūtai

 Captured Kawanishi N1K2-Js having their Homare engines run up by former IJNAS groundcrew.

-The N1K2-J Shiden Kai offered a formidable, if demanding, aircraft in limited quantities.
+The N1K2-J Shiden Kai was an advanced fighter offered in limited quantities.
 As a result, the planes were distributed to elite naval fighter units such as 343 Kōkūtai ("343rd Naval Air Group"), constituted on 25 December 1944 and commanded by Minoru Genda.
 This unit was highly successful for its very brief history.